 A Customized Recipe

-This recipe was specifically formulated by my Mom to be slightly less pungent and less sweet compared to the stuff you will find at most Vietnamese shops.
-This is simply a matter of preference, and it will make your đồ chua last longer in the fridge before it expires.
+This recipe was specifically formulated by my Mom to be slightly less pungent and less sweet compared to the recipe you will find at most Vietnamese shops.
+This less vinegary formula is simply a matter of preference, and it will make your đồ chua last longer in the fridge before it expires.

 If you’re in a rush and want to eat these within a few hours and don’t care to save extras for another day, adjust the solution for a higher vinegar to water ratio.

 Next, we want to sprinkle salt on the daikon and carrots and mix it thoroughly.
 This helps remove some of the odor, smell, and color.
 If you let it sit longer than 15 minutes, more salt will be absorbed.